-• Extent: Based on National Weather Service's precipitation records for nearby Burlington, VT, the summer months of June July and August receive the greatest amount of rain.
+- Extent: Based on National Weather Service's precipitation records for nearby Burlington, VT, the summer months of June July and August receive the greatest amount of rain.
 The Bristol Flood Map indicates where flooding risk is highest.
-Generally, any rains in excess of 2.5" in a 24-hour period are likely to result in some flash flooding.
+Generally, any rains in excess of 2.5" in a 24 hour period are likely to result in some flash flooding.
 Rains in excess of 3-4" can cause floods in multiple locations with considerable damage to town roads.
-Single 24-hour storm totals exceeded 6" in both 1927 and 2011, the two "watershed" events which resulted in statewide devastation.
-Due to its siting near the river, there is also a possibility of contamination to the spring that supports the water distribution system in the village.
+Single 24 hour storm totals exceeded 6" in both 1927 and 2011, the two "watershed" events which resulted in statewide devastation.
+Due to its siting near the river, there is also a possibility of contamination to the spring that supports the water distribution system in the village. - Previous Occurrences: The committee identified several storms in Bristol where damage was great enough to warrant federal assistance.

-• Previous Occurrences:

-The committee identified several storms in Bristol where damage was great enough to warrant federal assistance.
 In late June of 1998, Bristol was the recipient of a chain of successive rainstorms.
 Once the ground was saturated, the remainder flowed into streams in torrents.
 The nearby Town of Lincoln was entirely cut off from the rest of the state and Bristol also had major damages.
 The damage resulted in disaster declaration DR1228 which caused over \$2 million in damages in Addison County alone.
-This same storm flooded several mobile homes that had slowly creeped into a floodplain and resulted in one of the first major mitigation buyouts in the state.